Carl-Henric/MS2_Guardians_Pairs_Game/README.md

  - Question mark: Icon made by Roundicons on [flaticon](https://www.flaticon.com/authors/roundicons)

 The sound on/off icons for the mute button was from Flaticon.
 Appropriate credits have been included both in the code, and below:
- - Sound on/off: Icon made by bqlqn on [flaticon](https://www.flaticon.com/authors/bqlqn)
+ - Sound on/off: Icons made by bqlqn on [flaticon](https://www.flaticon.com/authors/bqlqn)

 _Sounds_